PallottaEnrico/pallottaenrico.github.io/index.md

 ## About Me

 I'm currently a Ph.D. student at the University of Bonn, advised by [Prof. Dr. Jürgen Gall](http://gall.cv-uni-bonn.de/).

-My research is currently focused on video generation and prediction, multi-modal learning, and world models.
+My research focuses on video generation and prediction, multi-modal learning, and world models.

 I'm also working on agriculture application of video prediction models for crop monitoring and forecasting as part of the [AID4Crops project](https://aid4crops.uni-bonn.de/index.html).

+Please feel free to [contact me](pallotta@iai.uni-bonn.de) if you have any questions or collaboration ideas.
 ## Research Interests

 - **Computer Vision:** Video generation, video prediction, multi-modal learning, world models.